liebemama/RepoSmith/README.md

 py -m on info        # show quick environment info py -m on init -i     # run in interactive mode (asks step-by-step questions)
 ```
+> ℹ️ Note: Running `py -m on` without a subcommand will display the help message.

 ---